gryf/fs-uae-wrapper/README.rst

 Modules
 =======

-Currently, three wrapper modules are available:
+Currently, couple of wrapper modules are available:

 - plain
 - cd32